-- What do you see on the map shown at right?
-Buildings?
-Flags?
-Text?
-Zoom in to the map to take a closer look. - There are lots of different types of maps.
+- What do you see on the map shown at right? - There are lots of different types of maps.
 There are maps of the world, video game maps, weather maps, and many more.
 This map is an example of a portolan, a sea chart used by early sailors.
-It centers on the Mediterranean Sea, showing Africa, west Asia, and Europe. - Unlike maps today, which are on paper or a computer, this map was made on parchment (animal skin).
+It centers on the Mediterranean Sea, showing Africa, West Asia, and Europe. - Unlike maps today, which are on paper or a computer, this map was made on parchment (animal skin).